The History behind our doors

 More recently our last incumbent installed our alter to St Francis on the right hand side of the church, surrounded by kneelers again presented a number of years ago by the family of a long time parishioner and finding their home here.

 Eight decades of worship later, we, the current parishioners benefit from their generosity and continue to fund-raise.

 Now, for major improvements to the West end of our beautiful church, and the next chapter in our history I hear you ask?

-Well, we've been lucky enough in 2019 to receive four grants, one from the National Lottery Community Fund, but also from Congregational and General Charitable Trust, Marshalls Charity and to make up the forth, All Churches Trust, added to the many, many donations and hard work, which will enable us to start work on a tea station and disabled facilities on the 10th June, which in turn will allow us to become a bigger and better part of our community.
+Well, we've been lucky enough in 2019 to receive five grants, one from the National Lottery Community Fund, but also from Congregational and General Charitable Trust, Marshalls Charity, All Churches Trust, and to make up the fifth Garfield Weston Foundation added to the many, many donations and hard work, which will enable us to start work on a tea station and disabled facilities on the 10th June, which in turn will allow us to become a bigger and better part of our community.

-At this point it is only proper to thank all those people who have supported and given generously so far, and to the four charities mentioned for believing in us.
+At this point it is only proper to thank all those people who have supported and given generously so far, and to the five charities mentioned for believing in us.